oliv-bernier/oliv-bernier/README.md

 # Hi there, my name is Olivier 👋
-## I'm a Web Developer with experience in JavaScript, React but also PHP, based in Rennes, North West of France 🌊🏙️
+## I'm a Web Developer with experience in JavaScript and PHP, based in Rennes, North West of France 🌊🏙️

-💻 I’m currently working on a project of web application using React and Redux technologies.
-I use Agile methodology with SCRUM, and are part of a four web-developers team including Symfony developers for the Back-End.
+💻 I’m using React and Vue.js to build Single Page Applications.
+I can also run stores like Redux or Vuex.

-☝️ I have a real taste for the Front-End part but I also know how to code PHP with object-oriented programming and an MVC architecture, as well as build or improve a database.
+☝️ I have a real taste for the Front-End part but I also know how to code Node.js or PHP with object-oriented programming and an MVC architecture, as well as build or improve a database.

 👀 Take a look at my portfolio : https://www.obernier.fr